mjago/PBuf/README.md

 ## Purpose

-The Prioritised Buffer can be used to enable the rapid re-prioritisation of self-contained payloads of data, possibly compressed and encrypted.
+*PBuf* can be used to enable the rapid re-prioritisation of self-contained payloads of data, possibly compressed and encrypted.
 It makes sense to manipulate such a payload in units of payload, and being able to prioritise or re-order the delivery of them against time can release the business logic from being required to maintain a lot of state regarding what has gone, what has maybe gone, and how urgent is this payload with respect to what is already out there.
 By employing prioritisation